pharmbio/cage2_automation/README.md

     git clone https://gitlab.com/StefanMa/platform_status_db.git
     pip install -e platform_status_db/.
 ```
-Setup: Run and follow the instructions to create an admin login to django
+Setup: Run and follow the instructions to create an admin login to django.
+On windows you will have execute the steps manually.

 ```bash
     bash scripts/init_db.sh